expo/expo/docs/pages/versions/unversioned/workflow/exploring-managed-workflow.md

 ## Initialize a project

-Let’s get started by initializing a project. `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.
+Let’s get started by initializing a project, as described in [Up and Running](../up-and-running/). `expo init` gives you several options for templates, including a [TypeScript](https://www.typescriptlang.org/) template and one with [React Navigation](https://reactnavigation.org/) installed and configured with a tab-based navigation structure.

 <Video file="exploring-managed/init.mp4" spaceAfter={30} />

-> _Note: You may see several `peerDependencies` warnings when intalling the dependencies for a new project.
+> _Note: You may see several `peerDependencies` warnings when installing the dependencies for a new project.
 These are caused by some external packages having overly strict or unnecessary dependencies, and it's a work in progress to clean them up.
 They won't cause any harm to your project._

 ## Start the project